The Three Musketeers (1993 film): Reception

 The Three Musketeers was highly anticipated after Disney announced that its September 1993 test screenings for the film showed the most positive response it had ever received from an audience.
 However, after its release, it received negative reviews from critics.

-On Rotten Tomatoes, the film finds an approval rating of 30% based on 30 reviews, with an average rating of 4.8/10.
+On Rotten Tomatoes, the film finds an approval rating of 33% based on 30 reviews.
 The site's critics consensus reads: "Its starry trio of do-gooders may promise to fight 'one for all, all for one,' but this Three Musketeers is a slickly unmemorable update bound to satisfy very few."
 At Metacritic, the film has a weighted average score of 43 out of 100, based on 24 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Film critic Leonard Maltin christened this version Young Swords, as it reunited Sheen and Sutherland, both of Young Guns fame.
 Janet Maslin of The New York Times described the movie as "Conceived frankly as a product, complete with hit-to-be theme song over the closing credits, this adventure film cares less about storytelling than about keeping the Musketeers' feathered hats on straight whenever they go galloping."
-Michael Wilmington of the Chicago Tribune wrote that "The new Walt Disney version of The Three Musketeers-plushly mounted, but ineptly written and cast-gallops along like a gargantuan tutti-frutti wagon running amok."
+Michael Wilmington of the Chicago Tribune wrote that "The new Walt Disney version of The Three Musketeers—plushly mounted, but ineptly written and cast—gallops along like a gargantuan tutti-frutti wagon running amok."

-Owen Gleiberman of Entertainment Weekly wrote that the film "is livelier than its obvious models, the Young Guns films, but as crowd pleasers go it’s plodding and synthetic, with little of the vitality or satirical dash that marked Richard Lester’s sophisticated slapstick version (made in 1974).
-The director, Stephen Herek, would have been smart to take more of his cues from Platt’s performance; on the few occasions when the film slips into brattish MTV knowingness, it at least has its own cheeky flavor.
-But neither Platt nor Sheen — the two comedians here — gets enough to do, and the movie turns into a sketchy, no-frills retread of the musketeer myth, as joyless a retro-swashbuckler as Kevin Costner’s Robin Hood.
-Despite Tim Curry’s dutiful mugging as the evil Cardinal Richelieu (by now, these 'scene-stealing' villains are every bit as predictable as the heroes they’re supposed to be upstaging), the castle-intrigue stuff is bland, and the swordplay is poorly filmed, with too much chop-chop editing and too many close-ups.
+Owen Gleiberman of Entertainment Weekly wrote that the film "is livelier than its obvious models, the Young Guns films, but as crowd pleasers go it's plodding and synthetic, with little of the vitality or satirical dash that marked Richard Lester's sophisticated slapstick version (made in 1974).
+The director, Stephen Herek, would have been smart to take more of his cues from Platt's performance; on the few occasions when the film slips into brattish MTV knowingness, it at least has its own cheeky flavor.
+But neither Platt nor Sheen — the two comedians here — gets enough to do, and the movie turns into a sketchy, no-frills retread of the musketeer myth, as joyless a retro-swashbuckler as Kevin Costner's Robin Hood.
+Despite Tim Curry's dutiful mugging as the evil Cardinal Richelieu (by now, these 'scene-stealing' villains are every bit as predictable as the heroes they're supposed to be upstaging), the castle-intrigue stuff is bland, and the swordplay is poorly filmed, with too much chop-chop editing and too many close-ups.
 We get the energy of battle without the dance."

-Chris O'Donnell was nominated for a Golden Raspberry Award as Worst Supporting Actor for his work in the film, but lost to Woody Harrelson for Indecent Proposal.
+Chris O'Donnell was nominated for a Golden Raspberry Award for Worst Supporting Actor for his work in the film but lost to Woody Harrelson for Indecent Proposal at the 14th Golden Raspberry Awards.